 Pros and cons of cancelling an unused credit card

 Below we have summarised the main advantages and disadvantages of cancelling unused credit cards.
 We go into further detail later in the article, giving examples of when you should consider either cancelling or keeping your unused credit cards.

 Pros of cancelling an unused credit card

-- Reduces the risk of being a victim of fraud
+- Reduces the risk of being a victim of serious fraud

 - May improve how lenders view you as you are less reliant on credit